At-A-Glance: Our View on Food Labeling

 - Each country establishes its own food labeling laws.
 Within the United States, the government has established clear guidance with respect to labeling food products containing GM ingredients; we support this approach.
 We also support food companies’ choices to voluntarily label food products noting certain attributes (e.g., organic) based on their customers’ preferences and provided the labeling is truthful and not misleading.

-- We oppose current initiatives to mandate labeling of ingredients developed from GM seeds in the absence of any demonstrated risks.
-Such mandatory labeling could imply that food products containing these ingredients are somehow inferior to their conventional or organic counterparts.
+- We oppose current state by state initiatives to mandate labeling of ingredients developed from GM seeds in the absence of any demonstrated risks.
+Such mandatory labeling could imply that food products containing these ingredients are somehow inferior to their conventional or organic counterparts, and creates a confusing and costly patchwork of state laws.

 Monsanto’s Role in Food Production